Offline-online approximation of multiscale eigenvalue problems with random defects: Introduction

-Detailed assumptions are postponed to the next Section \ref{sec:pre_1}.
+Here, $A_\varepsilon(x) $ and $B_\varepsilon(x)$ are deterministic, multiscale coefficients, and $b_p(x;\omega)$ follows a Bernoulli law with probability $p$.
+Detailed assumptions are postponed to Section \ref{sec:pre_1}.
 The random defects model for $A$ is the same as in \cite{MR4378546} and originally considered in \cite{MR2818410, MR2864078}.
-Figure \ref{fig:image1} represents two example coefficients of $A$ generated by the background coefficient $A_\varepsilon$ arranged in $\varepsilon$-sized light-green blocks, and the inclusion coefficient $B_\varepsilon$ depicted by dark-green blocks.
-The random inclusion (Figure \ref{fig:1.1}) and erasure (Figure \ref{fig:1.2}) of a dark-green block represent a defect.
+Figure \ref{fig:image1} represents two example coefficients of $A$ which fall into the above model.
+In the random checkerboard (Figure \ref{fig:1.1}), the coefficient $A$ is generated by randomly including $\varepsilon$-length square-spots, \textit{i.e. defects}, with a probability $p$ on to the constant background coefficient $A_\varepsilon$.
+In random erasure (Figure \ref{fig:1.2}), $A_\varepsilon$ is made of square-spots that are periodically arranged with periodicity $\varepsilon$ on a constant background value.
+Then the coefficient $A$ is generated by randomly removing the $\varepsilon$-length square-spots with a probability $p$.
+While in the random checkerboard a defect is represented by the random inclusion of a square-spot, in the random erasure a defect is indicated by the random removal of a square-spot.

 Our work combines the LOD for multiscale eigenvalue problems, but without random perturbations, from \cite{MR3343928} and the offline-online strategy for randomly perturbed source-type diffusion problems from \cite{MR4378546}.
 The latter allows for a fast and efficient approximation of the LOD stiffness matrix for many realizations.
 To transfer the idea to eigenvalue problems, we employ the coefficient-independent finite element mass matrix for the right-hand side instead of the LOD mass matrix considered in \cite{MR3343928}.
 Moreover, we propose a modification to the offline-online strategy improving the approximation in particular for moderate to high defect probabilities, which may be of independent interest.
 Besides the formulation of this method, our main contribution is a detailed a priori error analysis, based on perturbation arguments and Babu\v{s}ka-Osborn theory \cite{MR1115240, MR962210} for eigenvalue problems.
 As intermediate results that may be of own interest, we derive eigenfunction and eigenvalue error estimates for the Petrov-Galerkin variant of the LOD and with finite element mass matrix.
 We emphasize that, in contrast to \cite{MR3343928}, we always consider the \emph{localized} version of the LOD method, where the corrector problems for the multiscale basis functions are computed on local patches as done in practice.